 1. If a person is seriously ill or injured and needs immediate attention you should dial 9-1-1 or extension 4357 (HELP).
 Once appropriate assistance is on the way you should immediately contact Kathy Taylor at 425-4452 or Human Resources at 425-4221.

 2. All work-related personal injuries or illnesses must be reported immediately to your supervisor.
 In the event of an emergency the injured employee should be taken to the nearest hospital emergency room.
 If the situation is NOT an emergency, the incident must be reported by phone to the 24-hour Nurse Line, and the Nurse Line staff will help with assessment of the injury and directions to an authorized workers' comp doctor.

 3. After reporting the incident/accident/injury to CorVel, phone Kathy Taylor at 425-4452 or Human Resources at 425-4221.

-- Complete and sign an Accident Report and give to your supervisor for completion.
+5. Complete and sign a Report of the on-the-job Injury or Illness and give to your supervisor for completion.

-- If you need treatment at a later date, phone Kathy Taylor or Human Resources before
+9. If you need treatment at a later date, phone Kathy Taylor or Human Resources before seeking medical treatment.

 Insurance Guidelines for leave without pay due to Workers' Compensation